czarpino/czarpino.github.io/_posts/2015-6-8-open-git-branching-model.md

 2. Dev - `dev`
 3. Release - `rb-[major-version].[minor-version]` e.g. `rb-1.0`, `rb-1.1`, etc.
 4. Issue - `issue-[issue-number]` e.g. `issue-1`, `issue-2`, etc. where the issue number is the issue id as provided by the issue tracker

+## Tag naming

+Everytime a merge is made to master, a *release tag* is created.
+And, this tag is used to deploy the software.
+Release tag naming uses the following convention:

+    rel-[major-version].[minor-version].[patch-number]

+Examples: `rel-1.0.0`, `rel-1.0.1`

 # Conclusion